 The Panasonic Lumix DMC-GX8 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in July 2015 and October 2016.
 Both the GX8 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic GX8 and the Sony A6500.
+An illustration of the physical size and weight of the Panasonic GX8 and the Sony A6500 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (22 percent) than the Panasonic GX8.
 Moreover, the A6500 is slightly lighter (7 percent) than the GX8.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.